 The Memotion Analysis Task

 Task A- Sentiment Classification: Given an Internet meme, the first task is to classify it as a positive, negative or neutral meme.

 Task B- Humor Classification: Given an Internet meme, the system has to identify the type of humor expressed.
-The categories are sarcastic, humorous, and offensive meme.
-If a meme does not fall under any of these categories, then it is marked as another meme.
+The categories are sarcastic, humorous, offensive and motivation meme.
 A meme can have more than one category.

 Task C- Scales of Semantic Classes: The third task is to quantify the extent to which a particular effect is being expressed.
 Details of such quantifications are reported in Table 1.
 Appropriate annotated data will be provided.